alam2025/open-source-project/README.md

-This is a project for the NASA Space Apps Challenge 2023 We are universal participants and our Team Name is REDSHIFT This is our Polymatrix info:
+This is a project for the NASA Space Apps Challenge 2023.
+We are universal participants and our Team Name is REDSHIFT.
+This is our Polymatrix info: